jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

   Riaan reports:

   * Added basic content, check if it is okay like that.
   * Should we add method to become a member text - pay to our account and send us reference with name, surname and e-mail address?
 Company / personal link?
+Yes, Riaan must do this.

 * News

-  Lee reports:
+  Lee reports: No news is good news.
+Will add a story about DASA meeting Acquia.
+Riaan will source a photo for Lee.

 * Community: Meet-ups list and attendance

   Contact list with e-mails, names only published.

-  Robin & Ivan reports:
+  Robin & Ivan reports: Nothing has been done yet.
+Postponed to next month.

 * Membership: List donations (monetary and incidental)